menip/speech-to-text/README.md

 Requirements
 ------------

-The module can be built with Godot 3.0 on the following platforms:
+The module may be built with Godot 3.2 on the following platforms:

 - Windows
 - OS X